-Candidates may be examined on Tuesday and Wednesday of Commencement Week, and they are advised to avail themselves of the opportunity in order to qualify themselves by September in any studies in which they may be found deficient.
+Candidates may be examined during the week preceding Commencement Week, and they are advised to avail themselves of the opportunity in order to qualify themselves by September in any studies in which they may be found deficient.
 Those who cannot apply at this time will be examined at the beginning of the school year.

 Candidates for the Freshman Class first fill out a blank showing their progress in all the studies they have pursued.
-If, upon an examination of this record, it is thought the candidate has advanced sufficiently, he or she is examined in the following subjects:
+If, upon an examination of this record, it is thought the candidate has advanced sufficiently, he or she is examined in the following subjects :

-1. ENGLISH.
+1. English.